 The Corporation anticipates that it will make substantial capital expenditures for the acquisition, exploration, development and production of oil and natural gas reserves in the future.
 If the Corporation's revenues or reserves decline, the Corporation may have limited ability to expend the capital necessary to undertake or complete future drilling programs.
 There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to the Corporation.
 Moreover, future activities may require the Corporation to alter its capitalization significantly.
 Transactions involving the issuance of securities may be dilutive.
-The inability of the Corporation to access sufficient capital for its operations could have a material adverse effect on the Corporation's financial condition, results of operations or prospects.
+The inability of the Corporation's financial condition, results of operations or prospects.
 See "Risk Factors" for further discussion of capital requirements.